malbernaz/monokai-old-school/README.md

 # Monokai Old School

-Atom theme heavly inspired from old school monokai themes such as sublime's and vs code's.
+Atom theme heavly inspired by old school monokai themes such as sublime's and vs code's.

 If you find any bug, feel free to fire an issue or send a pull request.